LIT-Protocol/lit-share-modal-v3/README.md

 DAO Members

 intialState = {
-  address: // DAO address as string,
+  DAOAddress: // DAO address as string,
+  DAOName: // not generally part of DAO conditions, but if a string is provided as a name it will render on the condition page
 }
 ```